liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

     After installation, tune your system (including these JVM options) for performance.

-2. If you have a @product@ Tomcat bundle, copy its `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` file to the corresponding location in your application server.
+2. If you have a @sharepoint@ Tomcat bundle, copy its `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` file to the corresponding location in your application server.
 Create the file path if it doesn't exist.
-If you don't have a @product@ Tomcat bundle, create a `ROOT.xml` file.
+If you don't have a @sharepoint@ Tomcat bundle, create a `ROOT.xml` file.

-    The `ROOT.xml` file specifies a web application context for @product@.
+    The `ROOT.xml` file specifies a web application context for @sharepoint@.
     `ROOT.xml` looks like this:

     ```xml